Offerings: Bachelor | Master

-The Biotechnology curriculum is comprised of courses selected from the curricula of the departments of Biological Sciences, Chemistry & Biochemistry, Mathematics, Physics and the College of Business Administration.
-The core curriculum provides students with a solid foundation in molecular biology, immunology, microbiology and biochemistry.
-It also introduces students to the applied technologies of fields such as molecular genetics/recombinant DNA technology, immunology/ cell culture-hybridoma technology, biochemistry/protein purification methods and DNA sequencing/computational biology.
+The Biotechnology curriculum is comprised of courses selected from the curricula of the departments of Biological Sciences, Chemistry & Biochemistry, Mathematics, Physics, and the College of Business Administration.
+The core curriculum provides students with a solid foundation in molecular biosciences and biochemistry.
+It also introduces students to the applied technologies of fields such as molecular genetics/recombinant DNA technology, immunology/ cell culture-hybridoma technology, biochemistry/protein purification methods, and DNA sequencing/computational biology.
 Students are also exposed to fundamental business management and marketing theory as part of the core, and will develop skills and aptitudes important for success in the business arena.
 These include written and oral communication, problem solving, teamwork, leadership, flexibility, negotiation, and regulatory documentation.
 Since biotechnology-related industries are varied, the degree provides technical background and experience that can be applied across the diverse disciplines within the field, enabling students to adapt to their employment situation as it evolves or to move between the various biotechnology-related industries.
 The curriculum is meant to provide graduates with the knowledge and training needed to earn entry-level positions not only in research and development, but also in areas such as technical services, sales, marketing, management, operations, regulatory affairs, technical writing, quality control, and quality assurance.